“Jesus, Jack. Don’t you have class today?” I ask as I hustle him into my boss’s office and lock the door. I don’t expect Landis for several hours.

 “Can’t you go two weeks without me?
 In two more I’ll be back in Cambridge for finals and Christmas.”

 “If you had learned to check me in your heart, you’d know that’s not true.
 All the time in New York, I tried to reach you in my heart.
-You insist we use the phone.
+You insisted we use the phone.
 I don’t have time for that here.
 I’ve been here eight days, working day and night, which I love.
 This is my passion, Jack.
 Kurt knew it and separated us, giving me the chance to go for it.”

 “Jace said you were on drugs, passed out in some sleazy Hollywood apartment.”